gkoh/furble/README.md

 previously paired device and leads to the remote menu.

 From the remote menu you may choose to disconnect or control the shutter.

+### Mobile Devices

+Android and iOS devices are supported. `furble` connects as a Bluetooth HID keyboard and sends the _Volume Up_ key stroke to trigger the shutter.
+Connection to mobile devices is a little iffy:
+- hit `Scan`
+- on the mobile device:
+   - pair with `furble`
+- on `furble` the mobile device bluetooth MAC address should appear as a connectable target
+   - fixing the target name is tracked in [#100](https://github.com/gkoh/furble/issues/100).

 ### GPS Location Tagging